-I started looking at Glaciers in Patagonia as I have always wanted to visit them (micro organisms have been found in the glaciers as possible proof there could be life on other planets/moons like Enceladus etc), Permafrost melting sites and the disappearing forests of the Amazon.
+I started looking at Glaciers in Patagonia as I have always wanted to visit them (microorganisms have been found in the glaciers as possible proof there could be life on other planets/moons like Enceladus etc), Permafrost melting sites and the disappearing forests of the Amazon.

 The project is creating jobs, limiting poverty, fighting climate change and improving millions of lives.
 The Sahel region is unique in that it is at the forefront of the most negative aspects of climate change in the world.
-Due to this people living in the area are facing a devastating impact on their lives which include draught, lack of food, disputes over land and mass migration.
+Due to this people living in the area are facing a devastating impact on their lives which include drought, lack of food, disputes over land and mass migration.
 Communities from Senegal to Djibouti are fighting back and they are planting trees by the millions.

 More info can be found here